FreemenL/webpack-build-log-plugin/README.md

   <p>Display compilation details in production environment friendly</p>
   <p>You can use it in any project that has been built by <strong>webpack</strong>, such as: <strong>vue-cli</strong>, <strong>create-react-app</strong>, or your custom project</p>
 </div>
+<h2 align="center">Note</h2>
+Compile logs will only be output in the production environment.
+And you need to set <strong>process.env.NODE_ENV</strong> in different environments.
 <h2 align="center">Install</h2>

 ```bash